Simmons Hanly Conroy Wins Elite Trial Lawyer Award in Products Liability, Named a Finalist in Mass Torts

 During her 30-year legal career, Conroy has established herself an elite trial lawyer, skilled strategist and decisive negotiator who has consistently helped secure billions of dollars for thousands of individuals, families and communities in courtrooms nationwide.
 She focuses her practice on mass torts, class actions, product liability, pharmaceutical and sexual abuse litigation.

 In addition to Conroy’s recognition, the firm was also honored as the winner in the area of Products Liability.
-Verdicts that contributed to the award include:
+Mesothelioma verdicts that contributed to the award include:

 - $8 million awarded to Steven Aaron, a former Louisiana mechanic diagnosed with mesothelioma after being exposed asbestos in brakes and clutches made by Ford Motor Co.